Table of Contents

 Care for children and elderly family members

 The vast majority of refugees from Ukraine at this time are women, children, and the elderly.
 Adult working-age women may be available for and need employment, but will need support for family care.
 Consider what subsidies or support you can offer these job seekers to help them to get and stay on the job.
-Refugees may also be able to access governmental resources for child care.

 Access to transportation and relocation resources